Debora-dinis/books/README.md

 Select a collection to:
 - Manage the books inside it
 - Mark when a book is read
-- Track how much of a book you’ve read
+- Track how much of a book you’ve read, or when you read it

 ### 📊 Dashboard
 - Set a **yearly book reading goal** and a **daily page reading goal**